AlayaNetwork/alaya-truffle/docs/source/reference/configuration.md

   live: {
     host: "178.25.19.88", // Random IP for example purposes (do not use)
     port: 80,
-    network_id: 1,        // Ethereum public network
+    network_id: 1,        // PlatON public network
     // optional config values:
     // gas
     // gasPrice
     // from - default address to use for any transaction Truffle makes during migrations
-    // provider - web3 provider instance Truffle should use to talk to the Ethereum network.
+    // provider - web3 provider instance Truffle should use to talk to the PlatON network.
     //          - function that returns a web3 provider instance (see below.)
     //          - if specified, host and port are ignored.
     // skipDryRun: - true if you don't want to test run the migration locally before the actual migration (default is false)